 The most impressive building in this university town would be the Stadhuis (town hall) with its amazing turrets, gothic stonework and flags.
 The city center square offers a weekly flower and food market on Thursday or artisanal market on Saturdays; or why not just sit and people watch in one of the many restaurants or cafés lining the square.
 Leuven is also home to the most well-known Belgium beers, Stella Artois, where you can tour the brewery.

 As a holidaymaker, this country often gets overlooked by travelers, and it really shouldn’t.
-If you were to make Brussels your home base, rent a car and you can easily travel to some of the most picturesque places and that includes the bordering Germany, Netherlands and France.
+If you were to make Brussels your home base, rent a car, you can easily travel to some of the most picturesque places, and that includes the bordering Germany, Netherlands and France.